Neltaris/Neltaris/README.md

 🎯 Currently working with **React**, **Next.js**, **Node.js**, and **SQLite**, building full-stack projects with custom backend logic, API integrations, and frontend user experiences.

 🎮 Passionate about video games and indie game development.
-I'm especially interested in designing complex mechanics and game systems (yes, even building game databases from scratch!).
+I bring a game developer’s mindset to fullstack development — focusing on systems design, responsiveness, and creating engaging, user-driven experiences.

 🚀 Open to opportunities that help me grow as a developer and contribute to meaningful projects.